 Over the last half a year, I’ve screened hundreds of software engineering job openings.
 My main criteria were remote and part-time work (3 days).
 The latter condition, still, turned out to be a no-go for the majority of the companies in the tech industry.

-This was schocking to me as the tech industry tends to think of itself as progressive and radical.
-However in this aspect even the Spanish government is more radical as it encourages companies to trial 4-day work weeks.
+This was shocking to me as the tech industry tends to think of itself as progressive and radical.
+However, in this aspect, even the Spanish government is more radical as it encourages companies to try 4-day work weeks.

 Some further thoughts on working part-time:

 - I can be creative with the work schedule (e.g. work 5 hours for 5 days a week).